-St. Andrew's is a welcoming congregation serving central Massachusetts communities.
-Everyone is welcome to attend our services and, in accordance with the Canons of the Episcopal Church, every baptized Christian may receive Holy Communion in this Church.
+St. Andrew's is a welcoming congregation serving the communities of Central Massachusetts.
+Our services are open to all who wish to attend.
+In accordance with the Canons of the Episcopal Church, every baptized Christian may receive Holy Communion in this church.

 In the Episcopal Church, we use the term "Eucharist" to mean the entire worship service, of which Holy Communion is one part.
 We believe that the Eucharist is the sacrament of thanksgiving given by Christ for the continual remembrance of His life, death, and resurrection.